All Episodes

 They're examples of him seeing a meme on a Patriot message board and assuming it's real.

-As if what's going on is an attempt to steal Frederick Douglass' words and attribute them to someone it's cool with your audience to quote.
+This case feels grosser, as if what's going on is an attempt to steal Frederick Douglass's words and attribute them to someone it's cool with your audience to quote.

 But whatever the case, his streak of not knowing anything about his favorite subject in American history continues.